Ayeon389/rozenite/README.md

 # Important details relating to this implentation.
 * This implementation doesn't provide proper support for import
 * Import can only import a list of hardcoded libraries provided by the compiler
-* The bootstrap compiler doesn't produce Rozenite bytecode for [the runtime](https://github.com/Ayeon389/rozenite-runtime), it produces typescript.
+* The bootstrap compiler doesn't produce Rozenite bytecode for [the runtime](https://github.com/Ayeon389/rozenite-runtime), it directly executes it's own AST using it's own inline as-needed implementation of runtime stdlib.
+The pro for doing this, is that the bytecode emitting code only needs to be written once.
+The innate con, this is probably very slow.
+If it is too slow, i'd rather attempt transpiling to javascript before writing code to emit bytecode.

 # List of Rozenite repositories.
 * [The Runtime](https://github.com/Ayeon389/rozenite-runtime)